Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 Cheap For A Reason

 The market is not made up of idiots (although there are times when I have been tempted to question that statement).
 Most stocks out there with low p:e ratios are cheap for good reason.
 Value investing is about sifting through a large pile of low priced stocks (as measured by the p:e ratio or, more likely, by some slightly more nuanced measure of value) and identifying the reason that the stock is cheap.
 9 times out of 10 there will be a very good one.
 In these cases, investors are essentially saying that they do not believe the earnings of the business are sustainable.
 Perhaps the company has old technology that is becoming obsolete or it is in a dying industry.
 Perhaps stronger, more nimble competitors have come on the scene.
 Perhaps it is weighed down by too much debt.
 Maybe the company is heavily reliant on a single customer or lucrative contract.
-For whatever reason, they believe that earnings will drop in the future, making the company less valuable than it at first appears.
+For whatever reason, investors believe that earnings will drop in the future, making the company less valuable than it at first appears.
 Usually, the market’s assessment is right.
 But every so often, you’ll do your full due diligence on a low-priced stock and you won’t find anything wrong with it.
 After unpacking your entire bag of tricks and combing through the company’s financial statements, annual reports and news releases you still won’t have found a good reason for the bargain basement price.

 That’s when you back the truck up and hit “buy”!